ptsouth97/SummerProjects/Week1/Day2/README.md

 * This could be the most frustrating part, so be patient

 * First let's check if Pygame is already installed
-  * Open a terminal with 'ctrl-t'
+  * Open a terminal with 'ctrl-alt-t'
   * Remember the python distribution from yesterday?
 Type 'python3.X' where X is the version number
   * You are now in the python command line
   * Type 'import pygame'